WPChill/strong-testimonials/readme.txt

 = I spent a lot of time adjusting the CSS to get GC Testimonials to work with my theme.
 Can I expect to do the same with this version? =

-(a) You're not alone.

-(b) I simplifed the CSS so it will inherit as much from your theme as your other content and widgets.
-So you may be able to trim down any custom CSS.
+(a) I simplifed the CSS so it will inherit as much from your theme as your other content and widgets, so you may be able to trim down any custom CSS.

-(c) I will gladly help you sort it out.
+(b) I will gladly help you sort it out.

 == Changelog ==